lemons-studios/audio-replacer/CONTRIBUTING.md

 ```

 ## How to contribute:
-1. Fork the repo!
+1. Fork the repo
-2. Make your changes!
+2. Make your changes
-3. Submit a pull request and fix any merge conflicts!
+3. Submit a pull request and fix any merge conflicts

 This isn't some ultra serious project, I probably won't have ultra serious pull request standards for the time being.